 5. Medical Savings Account (MSA) combines high-deductible plans with a special savings account.

 6. Special Needs Plan (SNP) is designed for targeted care for persons with special needs.
 Special needs plans may be the best option for someone with Alzheimer’s disease, which the Centers for Medicaid and Medicare Services (CMS) includes among its “chronic diseases.”
-SNPs can establish long-term goals for care, include prescription drug coverage, and may be most applicable for people who reside in assisted living or memory care communities.
-(For more, see Institutional Special Needs Plans below.)
+SNPs can establish long-term goals for care, including prescription drug coverage, and may be most applicable for people who reside in assisted living or memory care communities.
+For more, see Institutional Special Needs Plans below.

 As Medicare Advantage continues expanding some newer models are being developed and unrolled across the country:

-A Medicare Advantage program being unrolled slowly beginning in 2020 is the Value-Based Insurance Design, or V-BID.
+The Value-Based Insurance Design or V-BID is a Medicare Advantage program that began in 2020.
 These are health plans designed to further reduce costs by making it easier to access innovative services for seniors with chronic health conditions including dementia.
 Enrollees see their health plans tailored very specifically, from the start, to include the classic benefits of Medicare but also go further into benefits like meal delivery, transportation, and even devices to improve the home environment, such as humidifiers and cleaning to remove allergens.
-V-BID plans emphasize efficiency, aligning costs with services and comparing options so enrollees know that they aren’t overpaying.
-Insurance companies working with Medicare are incentivized to look at healthcare in ways that are innovative both in care provided and cost.
+V-BID plans emphasize efficiency, aligning costs with services and comparing options so enrollees know that they are not overpaying.
+Insurance companies working with Medicare are incentivized to look at healthcare in innovative ways in terms of the care provided and cost.

-V-BID plans are available in 30 states in 2020, and will continue expanding nationwide.
-Further, in 2021 the program will expand to weigh the economic status of enrollees more heavily, so someone who has a harder time affording care (including “dual-eligible” enrollees of both Medicare and Medicaid) would receive a broader range of assistance.
-Wellness and healthcare planning, to encourage habits which might prevent expensive medical needs down the road, will also be more broadly defined and covered.
+As of 2023, V-BID plans are available in 49 states plus the District of Columbia and Puerto Rico.
+The program has continued to weigh the economic status of enrollees heavily, so someone who has a harder time affording care (including “dual-eligible” enrollees of both Medicare and Medicaid) receives a broader range of assistance.
+Wellness and healthcare planning, which encourage habits that prevent expensive medical treatments will also be more broadly defined and covered.
 For more information, click here.

 As these programs become increasingly available, assisted living communities are getting in on the innovations.
-Institutional Special Needs Plans (I-SNP) have traditionally been offered in nursing homes, where Medicare Advantage has customized care through the residence to pay for services that prevent expensive hospital visits.
-As with other types of Medicare Advantage programs, however, the definition of I-SNP is expanding.
+Institutional Special Needs Plans (I-SNP) have traditionally been offered in nursing homes, where Medicare Advantage has customized care through the residence to pay for services that prevent costly hospital visits.
+As with other types of Medicare Advantage programs the definition of I-SNP is expanding.
+An example of this is that memory care and nursing communities are providing this new version of care management services in their facilities.
+Local care teams work with individuals in these communities to fill their specific needs.
+This partnership between the residence, insurance provider, and the government is becoming a model in assisted living nationwide.
+As of 2023, there are 1,284 I-SNP plans offered nationwide covering a little less than 5 million Americans.

-Under the changes, Medicare Advantage becomes more about practical improvements to the lives of Alzheimer’s sufferers.
-The Centers for Medicaid and Medicare Services (CMS) says Medicare Advantage will cover Special Supplemental Benefits For Chronically Ill (SSBCI) enrollees if the item or service “has a reasonable expectation of improving or maintaining the health or overall function of the enrollee as it relates to their chronic disease.”
+Under the new changes in Medicare Advantage, there are more practical improvements that benefit the quality of life of dementia patients.
+The Centers for Medicaid and Medicare Services (CMS) say that Medicare Advantage will cover Special Supplemental Benefits For Chronically Ill (SSBCI) enrollees if the item or service “has a reasonable expectation of improving or maintaining the health or overall function of the enrollee as it relates to their chronic disease.”
 This can be interpreted broadly, but it is meant specifically for sufferers of long-term illnesses like Alzheimer’s and other dementias.
-For years, home health care and caregivers have only been available outside Medicare, but the new Advantage is changing to reflect these needs.
-Hot meals, rides to doctor appointments, and around-the-house safety improvements should also be covered and can keep people living in their homes longer instead of being placed in nursing homes.
+For years, home health care and caregivers have only been available outside Medicare, but Advantage plans have changed to reflect these needs.
+Hot meals, rides to doctor appointments, and around-the-house safety improvements can also be covered.
+This enables your loved one to continue living in their homes instead of being placed in a nursing home.

-An effective way to improve the life of a senior with Alzheimer’s or dementia is to make their home safer as memory, coordination, and balance become increasingly worse.
-The new Medicare Advantage Plans can cover home modifications such as
+An easy way to improve the quality of life of your loved one with dementia is to make their home safer as memory, coordination, and balance worsen.
+Medicare Advantage Plans can cover home modifications such as:

 – Updates to the bathroom, like transfer benches, bath steps, rail grabs, or a converted walk-in bath.